Olympia (1938 film): Reception

 The reaction to the film in Germany was enthusiastic, and it was received with acclaim and accolades around the world.
 In 1960, Riefenstahl's peers voted Olympia one of the 10 best films of all time.
 The Daily Telegraph recognised the film as "even more technically dazzling" than Triumph of the Will.
 The Times described the film as "visually ravishing ...
-A number of sequences in the supposedly documentary Olympia, notably that devoted to the high-diving competition, become less and less concerned with record and more and more abstract: as some of the divers hit the water, the visual interest of patterns of movement takes over."
+A number of sequences in the supposedly documentary Olympia, notably those devoted to the high-diving competition, become less and less concerned with record and more and more abstract: as some of the divers hit the water, the visual interest of patterns of movement takes over."

 American film critic Richard Corliss observed in Time that "the matter of Riefenstahl 'the Nazi director' is worth raising so it can be dismissed.
 [I]n the hallucinatory documentary Triumph of the Will ... [she] painted Adolf Hitler as a Wagnerian deity ...
 But that was in 1934–35.
 In [Olympia] Riefenstahl gave the same heroic treatment to Jesse Owens."

-The film won a number of prestigious film awards but fell from grace, particularly in the United States when, in November 1938, the world learned of Kristallnacht, an especially violent pogrom against the Jews of Germany.
-Riefenstahl was touring the U.S. to promote the film at that time and was immediately asked to leave the country.